baasbox/docs/source/index.md

 **recordPerPage** | the number of records per page **fields** | allows to specify a subset of fields (projections) to return instead of the entire record.
 It is also possibile to specify aggregate functions and execute all the operations allowed by OrientDB into the "select" statements.
 An exhaustive list of available functions is available at [https://github.com/orientechnologies/orientdb/wiki/SQL-Where#wiki-field-operators](https://github.com/orientechnologies/orientdb/wiki/SQL-Where#wiki-field-operators), meanwhile the explanation of how to specify projections is at [https://github.com/orientechnologies/orientdb/wiki/SQL-Query#projections](https://github.com/orientechnologies/orientdb/wiki/SQL-Query#projections)
 **groupBy** | allows to indicate a "group by" criteria to group the result-set by one or more fields just like in standard SQL statements.
 This criteria is used in conjunction with the aggregate functions expressed into the "fields"
+**count** | if set to "true", returns the number of records that match the query instead of the entire recordset

 **Example of valid calls**: